whodef/whodef/README.md

 ### Hi there!

-I am Tatiana and I am web developer.
+I am Tatiana and I am a web developer.
 A few words about my activity.

 🌱 In order to keep abreast of developments in IT, I am interested in trends and constantly improve myself and learn.